ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the impact of an unnoticed key compromise.

-To change the key associate with an account, the client sends a POST request containing a key-change object with a "key" field containing a JWK representation of the new public key.
+To change the key associate with an account, the client sends a POST request containing a key-change object with the following fields:

 oldKey (required, JWS):
 : The JWS representation of the original key (i.e., the client's current account